 The Consultant has not yet been fielded.
-EoI proposals were received during the quarter (13 November 2015).
-The Evaluation is in progress (Ref: Contract Package No. CEIP-1/A2 & B1/S1).
+EoI proposals were received during 13 November 2014 and the evaluation is in progress.

 2.2.4 Consultancy Service for Long Term Monitoring, Research and Analysis of Bangladesh Coastal Zone

 The Consultant has not yet been fielded.
 RFP was issued among shortlisted firms on 19 November 2015.
 Proposals are due on 31 December 2015 (Ref: Contract Package No. CEIP-C3/S4).